'The Time Has Come To Act': Boris Johnson Takes The Helm As U.K. Prime Minister

 "I think despite the fact he's been saying throughout this campaign do or die, we're leaving on the 31st of October, I think that's probably the first false claim that's certainly going to be exposed by the passage of time," George Parker of the Financial Times told NPR.

-The EU's top Brexit negotiator, Michel Barnier, said that the union is not willing to change the deal that was reached with May — but he said they are "ready to listen and to work" with the new Prime Minister, as Reuters reported.
+The EU's top Brexit negotiator, Michel Barnier, said that the union is not willing to change the deal that was reached with May — but he said they are "ready to listen and to work" with the new prime minister, as Reuters reported.